Buick Lacrosse Insurance Rates

 To start comparing Buick LaCrosse insurance rates, use our free tool above.

-Estimates include $500 policy deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and Lacrosse trim levels.
+Estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all U.S. states and for all Lacrosse models.

 Use the form below to get customized rates for your location.